 A: Female Insight Weeks are available to both male and female applicants.

-A: The main difference is that, over our Female Insight week you’ll be shadowing and meeting with key females in that business area and, for our insight week, you’ll be meeting with both male and female colleagues.
-It doesn't matter which week you apply to, males and females can apply to both.
+A: The main difference is that, over our Female Insight week you’ll be shadowing and meeting with key females in that business area and, for our Insight Week, you’ll be meeting with both male and female colleagues.

 Q: Do I get a choice about where I’m based?